 A.C.
-Don't worry, I could listen for hours.
-So, is that why you chose to become an Hells Angel?
+Don’t worry, I could listen for hours.
+So, is that why you decided to become a Hells Angels?
 Because of your anger building up?
 Because it is a choice, right?

 I tell him that it gives me hope, the dissolution of anger.
-We both laugh, as we understand each other; there is a reason why I have decided to talk to him, and not to another biker.
+We both laugh, as we understand each other.
+There is a reason why I have decided to talk to him, and not to another biker.
 His eyes are rarely on anything else but the conversation, my eyes.
 The only time when they turn the attention somewhere else is when one of the many motorcycles drives by, for the roar distracts him for a second.
-"Damn motorcycles" – he says with a smile on his face, because George Christie does smile, and he does it with his eyes, not with his mouth.
+“Damn motorcycles,” – he says with a smile on his face.
+George Christie does smile.

 G.C.
 “Do you know what I think about these people?” – My dad said to me.